Share this story

 - Are there any restrictions on the location?

 - What time of day has the best light?

-Your Switzerland wedding photographers (us!!!) will have advice for all of this!
-We have a helpful resource you can find here about how to choose the best mountain elopement location.
-Location scouting is one of our biggest strengths (beyond taking stellar photos and making sure you have an amazing experience).
-This is something we help our booked couples extensively with.
+Your Switzerland wedding photographer (me!!!) will have advice for all of this!
+I have a helpful resource you can find here about how to choose the best mountain elopement location.
+Location scouting is one of my biggest strengths (beyond taking stellar photos and making sure you have an amazing experience).
+This is something I help our booked couples extensively with.

 Book Your Switzerland Travel & Lodging

 Now that you know where you’re eloping in Switzerland, it’s time to book your travel and accommodations.